 My brother, Billy and I also had our little pets then - - frogs and turtles, snakes and salamanders, a bat one time and little puppies.
-One little puppy - - His name was Spot - - died.
+One little puppy - -His name was Spot - - died.
 We had to have a funeral for him so we got a pan from the garage to put him in and dug a hole next to the Lilacs on the north side of the garage.
 So we buried him and we kids from the neighborhood had our little service.
 I would guess I was about eight years old then.
 It wasn't too much later that mom asked where her best roasting pan was.
-Well, dad said he had it out in the garage to change oil in the car. . .
+Well, dad said he had it out in the garage to change oil in the car...
 Mom wasn't interested in digging up the body so that was the end of that!

 The one thing I didn't like about childhood was the teasing by the other kids.
 Perhaps I was overly sensitive but it seems they would do it for sport.
-I would respond by getting mad and fighting would tell me, "Don't pay any attention to them," but the teasing hurt.
+I would respond by getting mad and fighting and swearing and hitting.
+Billy teased me too and he would hold me down to stop me and all the kids would laugh.
+One time when I was about nine the kids came into the garage where I was making something and they started to tease me.
+Well, I picked up a gallon of oil paint and threw it at them.
+When it hit the ground the cover popped off and paint shot into the air and slopped all over the front of my friend Donny Zornes.
+He was teasing me too and I'm sure he remembers that incident to this day.
+Mom would tell me, "Don't pay any attention to them," but the teasing hurt.
 My sister didn't help either and just said to not let them do that.
 I remember that Billy and Mary Ann would get together and tell funny things and laugh and laugh until they cried.
 I never did that.
 I was sort of a serious, quiet kid who liked to make or fix things.
 I thought I was very shy even into my late teens.
 I remember that I would often plan things to say in my mind before saying them and then turn beet red.

-Another thing I didn't like about early years was the scary nightmares.
-It was probably stupid (Yes, it was!) but us kids would walk down to the Camden Theater on Saturdays for the matinee and see movies like, "Abbot and Costello Meet Frankenstein," or, "The Thing" and hide under the seats.
-I loved to be scared during the day but then I'd have nightmares about being chased by monsters at night.
+Another thing I didn't like about early years was the scary It was probably nightmares. stupid (Yes, it was!) but us kids would walk down to the Camden Theater on Saturdays for the matinee and see movies like, "Abbot and Costello Meet Frankenstein," or, "The Thing" and hide under the seats. Ι loved to be scared during the day but then I'd have nightmares about being chased by monsters at night.
 The basement was a particularly scary place that I'd have nightmares about.
 I'd dream of going down there and then be chased upstairs by a monster from behind the furnace.
 In my dreams, I was lucky enough to get away or wake up before it got me except the last time.
 My very last nightmare was when I was down in the basement and the monster finally got me and picked me up.
 I thought I was done for - - but nothing happened.
 That was the end of my nightmares.